Chart Color Schemes

 Mildura - South has a typical household mix, with a higher-than-average median household size

-Family households account for 69.0% of all households, including 26.9% couples with children, 28.3% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 31.0%, with lone person households at 27.8% and group households comprising 3.1%.
+Family households account for 69.0% of all households, consisting of 26.9% couples with children, 28.3% couples without children, and 12.8% single parent families.
+Non-family households make up the remaining 31.0%, with lone person households at 27.8% and group households comprising 3.1% of the total.
 The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households